-a.s.r. is a public limited company which is listed on Euronext Amsterdam and governed by Dutch corporate law.
+a.s.r. is the group's holding company. a.s.r.
+Life is one of the supervised entities (OTSOs) within the group. a.s.r. is a public limited company which is listed on the Euronext Amsterdam Exchange and governed by Dutch corporate law.
 It has a two-tier board governance structure consisting of an Executive Board (EB) and a Supervisory Board (SB).
-The EB is responsible for the realisation of corporate objectives, the strategy with its associated risks and the delivery of the results.
-The SB is responsible for advising the EB, supervising its policies and the general state of affairs relating to a.s.r. and its group entities.
-The EB shares responsibility for the implementation of the business strategy with the Business a.s.r. is the group's holding company. a.s.r. life is one of the supervised entities (OTSOs) within the group.
-On 19 July 2019, a.s.r. announced the acquisition of VvAA Levensverzekeringen N.V.
-The completion of the acquisition was effected on 1 January 2020.
+The EB is responsible for the realisation of the company's corporate objectives, the strategy with its associated risks and the delivery of the results.
+The SB is responsible for advising the EB, supervising its policies and for the general state of affairs relating to a.s.r. and its group entities.